fwang2/pcircle/README.md

         python setup.py install

+## Virtualenv

+If you have setuptools and virtualenv packages, then
+        make deploy

+should produce you a **container**, which isolate you from the default
+installation:

+        source ~/app-pcircle/bin/activate
+        fcp -h

 ## Scalability and Performance

 There has no detailed study on performance, CPU and memory usage yet.
 It